 Silver Springs has become an internationally known tourist attraction due to its naturally clear water, healthy submerged aquatic vegetation, abundant fish and other wildlife, and its famous glass bottom boats.
 In addition, the spring’s crystalline water has provided the perfect underwater backdrop for many Hollywood films and television programs including six Tarzan films, Seahunt, Mutual of Omaha’s Wild Kingdom, The Discovery Channel and many others.

-Today, land adjacent to the headspring is part of the Silver Springs theme park which is owned by the state, but leased to a private operator.
 The park draws crowds who come to watch a variety of wildlife shows, enjoy the amusement rides, and explore the springs on the glass bottom boat rides.
 Silver Springs Park is contiguous with the Silver River State Park where access with boats, canoes and kayaks is possible.

 In the past several decades, changes have been observed and measured in the Silver Springs hydrological system.
 These changes in water flow, water chemistry, and ecology of the spring system were well-documented in “Fifty-Year Retrospective Study of the Ecology of Silver Springs, Florida”, by the St. Johns River Water Management District.